PlumpMath/repl11/README.rst

 dependencies thereof.
 Without a robust deep, automatic reloading facility, this is problematic.
-In repl11, evaluation occurs in the module's namespace directly, so changes take effect immediately, with the exception that existing objects are not updated.
+In repl11, evaluation occurs in the module's namespace directly, so changes take effect immediately, with the exception that existing objects are not updated, which is a bug or a feature as you see it.

-Using IPython also forces a decoupling between serious code editing and interactive testing.
-With repl11 there is no discontinuity between the two.
+Using IPython also tends to a decoupling between serious code editing and interactive testing.
+With repl11 there is no discontinuity between the two, as you use your (my) favorite editor (vim) (for the moment).

 For the moment, debugging is the part where repl11 is not so good: stack traces are mapped to Vim's quickfixlist but that's all, and